swoolcock/GravityHelper/README.md

 since return bubbles will always set regular gravity when triggered.
 This was the safest solution given that return bubbles do not work well while inverted.

+#### GravityBadelineBoost
+A `BadelineBoost` (Badeline orb) that supports going downward instead of upward, and can optionally change Madeline's gravity on touch.

 #### GravityBooster
 A `Booster` (bubble) that will change Madeline's gravity when she is released.
-Currently lacks a decent sprite, the default bubble sprite is tinted instead.
+Currently lacks a decent sprite, the default bubble sprite is tinted instead (this can be disabled).

 #### GravityBumper
 A `Bumper` that will change Madeline's gravity upon touch.
 Currently lacks a decent sprite, only the particle colours are changed.

+#### BehaviorGravityController
+A controller entity that manages:
+* How long `Holdable`s stay inverted before resetting
+* The gravity change cooldown on `GravitySpring`s

-#### GravityController
+#### SoundGravityController
-A controller entity that manages gravity functionality for an entire room.
-This includes:
+A controller entity that manages:
-* Playing sounds on gravity flip.
+* The default sounds for gravity changes, if an entity supports it
-* Adjusting the visuals of all `GravityField`s in a room.
 * Defining a music param to change upon gravity flip.

+#### VisualGravityController
+A controller entity that manages:
+* Opacity of the background, arrows, and particles of `GravityField`s
-* Defining the reset time of any `Holdable`s in the room.
+* Opacity of `GravityLine`s, including the flash time

-* Enabling "VVVVVV mode", which disables dash and grab and replaces the jump action with an instant gravity toggle while on safe ground.
+#### VvvvvvGravityController
+A controller entity that manages:
+* Enabling VVVVVV-mode, which allows Madeline to flip gravity at will by pressing jump while on the ground
+* The sound to play when flipping with jump
+* Whether or not to disable dash while VVVVVV mode is active (defaults to true)
+* Whether or not to disable grab while VVVVVV mode is active (defaults to true)

 #### GravityDreamBlock
 A `DreamBlock` that will change Madeline's gravity upon exit.